NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 ### Watch this video: [Batteries](https://vimeo.com/??????)
 Generating a stable voltage requires a source of electrons to maintain the *potential difference*, even when electrons are able to move between two areas of different charge.
 We can accomplish this with a (redox) chemical reaction inside the wonderfully useful device we call a **battery**.

 > [Concepts and Connections]()
 - **TASK**: Measure the voltage of a AA battery using your multimeter.
   - *Hint*: Select the voltage ("V") setting and touch your probes to either end of the battery.
 Depending on your multimeter, you may also need to select an appropriate "range".
 For a single AA battery, you should expect to measure between 1 and 2 Volts.
-  - If you are new to measuring voltage with a multimeter, then I recommend you watch this video: [NB3 : Measuring Voltage](https://vimeo.com/??????)
+  - If you are new to measuring voltage with a multimeter, then I recommend you watch this video: [NB3-Measuring Voltage](https://vimeo.com/??????)
 - **TASK**: Measure the voltage of 4xAA batteries in series (end to end).
   - *Hint*: You can use your battery holder.